Eleanor825/Machine-Learning-Knowledge-Base/notes-cv/tasks/segmentation/ENet.md

 **Early downsampling**

 > ENet first two blocks heavily reduce the input size, and use only a small set of feature maps.
 The idea behind it, is that visual information is highly spatially redundant, and thus can be compressed into a more efficient representation.

+> Also, our intuition is that the initial network layers should not directly contribute to classification.
+Instead, they should rather act as good feature extractors and only preprocess the input for later portions of the network.

 **Decoder size**